sbin-github/MomentumFrame/README.md

 Enjoy your training with "solvers/learning/3_training.ipynb".

-In our experience, it will give satsfying results after about 15 epochs in current setup.
+In our experience, it will give satisfying results after about 15 epochs in the current setup.

-We recommend you using rtx-3090 or other gpus with larger memory size.
+We recommend you use RTX-3090 or other GPUs with larger memory sizes.

-You may modify the "batch_size" hyperparameter if your GPU ran out of memory.
+You may modify the "batch_size" hyperparameter if your GPU runs out of memory.

 Please note that you may need to change learning rates also in that case.